AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 $\rho_s$ = Density of sand particles
 $\rho_w$ = Density of water

 In the reactor the subteam plans to use, sand will serve as the granular solid and water as the fluid.
 Water has a known density and kinematic viscosity, but the material properties of sand may vary.
-The subteam will determine these quantities in the near future.
+The subteam will determine these quantities in the near future. [**This semester or no?**]

 Because of the reactor’s dependence on bubble formation, much of the subteam’s research was also directed toward bubble nucleation sites.
-The subteam found through research that the solid particles in the fluidized beds will provide nucleation sites for bubble formation.
+The subteam found through research that the solid particles in the fluidized beds would provide nucleation sites for bubble formation.

 Typically, small, solid particles can provide a place for bubbles to grow large enough so they rise to the top of the reactor and escape [(Boudreau et al., 2005)](https://pubs.geoscienceworld.org/gsa/geology/article/33/6/517/103815/bubble-growth-and-rise-in-soft-sediments).
 Boudreau found that bubbles that form in sand-like sediments are spherical, in contrast to the oblate spheroid-shaped bubbles that form in muddy sediments.
 His research suggests that the difference in shape is caused by the differences in responses to the stress of the materials; while mud fractures under stress, sand “acts fluidly or plastically in response to growth stresses.”
 This gives the subteam an idea of what type of materials to use in the reactor because the subteam needs the particles to have a fluid-like behavior.